hsnd90/crud-dynamodb-on-aws-lambda/README.md

  For production environment you should add NODE_ENV=production to Lambda Enviroment records.

  You can create Lambda by uploading the dist.zip file in the repository.

+ You can use it as a RESTful API.